grant-williams/scout-angular-training-app/README.md

 ## Badge Requirements
 - 1 API integration with an API of your choice
 - 1 editable form with real-time input validation
-- At least 2 pages using Vue Router to navigate between them
+- At least 2 pages using Vue Router to navigate between them - Complete
+    - Pages:
+        - Home Page
+        - Dashboard Page
+        - Not Found Page
 - At least 3 components with one parent and one child - Complete
     - Child Components:
         - footer